okami101/vuetify-admin/docs/guide/generators.md

 ## Admin UI

 ::: warning Vue CLI Plugin
-Next commands are only available if you install Vtec Admin by his Vue CLI plugin, so install it first by [following this guide](getting-started.md).
+Next commands are only available if you install Vuetify Admin by his Vue CLI plugin, so install it first by [following this guide](getting-started.md).
 :::

 Vue CLI plugin will provide to you a new npm command `yarn crud:make [options]`, which helps for initial resources CRUD pages generation :